 Department Chief of Staff and Directors:

-Chief of Staff: Astread Ferron-Poole; Public and Government Relations Director: Matthew Barrett; Affirmative Action Director: Irene Mason; Human Resources Director: Rudolph Jones; Legal Affairs, Regulations, Administrative Hearings Director: Brenda Parella; Strategic Planning Manager: Anthony Judkins; Medical Care Administration Director: David Parrella; Certificate-of-Need and Rate-Setting Director: Gary Richter; Medical Administration Operations Director: Marcia Mains; Medical Administration Managed Care Director: Rose Ciarcia; Medical Policy and Behavioral Health Director: Mark Schaefer, PhD; Bureau of Aging, Community and Social Work Services Director: Pamela Giannini; Child Support Director: Diane Fray; Assistance Unit Director: Kevin Loveland; Bureau of Assistance Programs Director: Brenda Moore; Contracts Administration Director: Kathleen Brennan; Information Technology Services Director: Alex Tucciarone; Quality Assurance Director: James Wietrak; Administrative Services Director: Dennis Barry; Fiscal Analysis Director: Lee Voghel; Long-Term Care Ombudsman: Nancy Schaffer; Organizational and Skill Development Director: Darleen Klase
+Chief of Staff: Astread Ferron-Poole; Public and Government Relations Director: Matthew Barrett; Affirmative Action Director: Irene Mason; Human Resources Director: Rudolph Jones; Legal Affairs, Regulations, Administrative Hearings Director: Brenda Farrell; Strategic Planning Manager: Anthony Judkins; Medical Care Administration Director: David Parrella; Certificate-of-Need and Rate-Setting Director: Gary Richter; Medical Administration Operations Director: Marcia Mains; Medical Administration Managed Care Director: Rose Ciarcia; Medical Policy and Behavioral Health Director: Mark Schaefer, PhD; Bureau of Aging, Community and Social Work Services Director: Pamela Giannini; Child Support Director: Diane Fray; Assistance Unit Director: Kevin Loveland; Rehabilitation Services Director: Brenda Moore; Contracts Administration Director: Kathleen Brennan; Management Information Systems Director: Alex Tucciarone; Quality Assurance Director: James Wietrak; Administrative Services Director: Dennis Barry; Fiscal Analysis Director: Lee Voghel; Acting Long-Term Care Ombudsman: Maggie Ewald; Organizational and Skill Development Director: Doreen Klase

 Regional Office Highlights

-The Northern region is comprised of one regional office with three sub-offices, serving fifty-nine towns with a total of 93,325 unduplicated active assistance units.
-The Northern region is the largest of the three regions, serving approximately 35 percent of the statewide active assistance unit caseload.
+With the full implementation of the three region's re-alignment, the Northern region is comprised of one regional office with three sub-offices, serving fifty-nine towns with a total of 95,084 unduplicated active assistance units.
+The Northern region is the largest of the three regions, serving approximately 38% of the statewide active assistance unit caseload.

 Additionally, the Northern region has continued its cooperative relationships with services providers in the areas of employment services, HUSKY services and services to single adults, by developing ways of improving service delivery to better the lives of the citizenry of the Northern Region.